loda-lang/loda-programs/programs/README.md

 * [A061885](oeis/A061885.asm): n + largest triangular number less than or equal to n.
 * [A061887](oeis/A061887.asm): n + largest square less than or equal to n; numbers in the range [2k^2,2k^2+2k] for some k.
 * [A061925](oeis/A061925.asm): a(n) = ceiling(n^2/2) + 1.
+* [A061989](oeis/A061989.asm): Number of ways to place 3 nonattacking queens on a 3 X n board.
 * [A062050](oeis/A062050.asm): n-th chunk consists of numbers 1 ...
 2^n.
 * [A062123](oeis/A062123.asm): 2 + (n + n^2)*9/2.
 * [A062289](oeis/A062289.asm): Numbers n such that n-th row in Pascal triangle contains an even number, i.e., A048967(n) > 0.